FAQs about Cosmetic Dentistry

 Teeth whitening is a safe, effective procedure, and does not typically include any negative side effects.
 Minor side effects may consist of:

-- Increased tooth sensitivity to hot or cold
+- Temporary increased tooth sensitivity to hot or cold

 “I've been seeing Dr. Schlotman for many years and I'm always delighted with his professionalism, cutting-edge skills, and pleasant demeanor.
 I feel the same about his extremely capable staff.”